-- Any payment made by the Department of Social Protection. - Supplementary Welfare Allowance. - Early Childcare Supplement, Domiciliary Care Allowance. - Any amount received as a training allowance. - Any payment to a spouse in respect of Back to Work Allowance, Back to Work Enterprise Allowance, Back to Education Allowance or Part-Time Job Incentive training allowances. - Personal Retirement Savings Account (PRSA) contributions.
+- Income from property assessed on its capital value. - Any payment made by the Department of Social Protection. - Supplementary Welfare Allowance. - Early Childcare Supplement, Domiciliary Care Allowance. - Any amount received as a training allowance. - Any payment to a spouse in respect of Back to Work Allowance, Back to Work Enterprise Allowance, Back to Education Allowance or Part-Time Job Incentive training allowances. - Personal Retirement Savings Account (PRSA) contributions.
 These are a specific type of pension contribution that persons in non-pensionable employment/the self-employed can contribute to. - Income from a Local Authority Higher Education Grant do not count as means for Jobseeker's Allowance, Pre-Retirement Allowance, Disability Allowance, One Parent Family Payment, Blind Person's Pension and Farm Assist. - Some additional minor items for specific benefits which cannot be simulated due to data limitations.